gabrieleiannetti/tech_notes/nvidia_driver.md

 ## Detect Graphic Card

+The following installation steps were executed on Debian Stretch, but the goal here is to install the `nvidia-detect` application.

 The graphic card is detected by the NVIDIA detect application.

 Update package repositories to install the proper package `/etc/apt/sources.list`: